EVATool/fae-architecture-log/_decisions/sig-api-style.md

 ## How is this decision evaluated?
 To take the decision, research is necessary.
 Therefore, the differences between the different API-Styles have to be evaluated.
 It is important that after the research, the preferred styles are implemented as prototype to compare them directly and get familiar with those styles.
 In specific the domain of the requirements is going to be implemented.
-As a first prototype basic methods are going to be implemented.
+As a first prototype basic methods are going to be implemented:

+- get all : returns all Objects
+- get for id : returns one Object by id
+- create : creates a new object
+- update : updates an existing object

 With the results of the research a decision based on facts and experience can be taken.

 Different aspects are going to be relevant for